shawnkelleydev/TomorrowLand/README.md

 Messed something up?
 Tomorrow Land lets you make edits, and it will resort and update automatically.

-Thanks for using Tomorrow Land, where we shape tomorrow today.
+Tomorrow Land.
+Shape tomorrow today.